napari/docs/docs/developers/contributing/typing.md

 A bare `# pyrefly: ignore` silences every diagnostic on the line, including ones a future pyrefly release adds, and nothing can check it for staleness.

-The pyrefly config sets `unused-ignore` an error here, so a suppression that stops matching anything fails the build.
+The pyrefly config sets `unused-ignore` as an error, so a suppression that stops matching anything fails the build.
 To clear the ones your change left behind, run `tox -e pyrefly -- suppress --remove-unused=all`.

-If a diagnostic doesn't make sense to you, don't guess — ask.
-We would much rather explain a type than review a suppression nobody understands.

 (expanding-coverage)=